DanielRiera/estimated-delivery-woocommerce/README.md

 == Changelog ==

+= 1.4.0 =
+* Format Dates
+* Check compatibility with latest versions WordPress and WooCommerce
+* Change banner and icon :)

 = 1.3.5 =
 * Compatibility with High-Performance order storage (COT)
 * Add new option with Holidays dates, see description for more information